besarism/SSSSOnboarding/README.md

         super.viewDidLoad()

         pages = [
-            Page(image: "image_1", header: "iPhone", description: "The iPhone is a line of smartphones designed and marketed by Apple Inc."), Page(image: "image_2", header: "Versus", description: "Versus, often abbreviated v., v, vs., vs, or vrs. is a Latin word meaning 'against'."), Page(image: "image_3", header: "Android phone", description: "Android phone is a smartphone that runs the Android operating system.")
+            Page(image: "iphone", header: "iPhone", description: "The iPhone is a line of smartphones designed and marketed by Apple Inc."), Page(image: "versus", header: "Versus", description: "Versus, often abbreviated v., v, vs., vs, or vrs. is a Latin word meaning 'against'."), Page(image: "android_phone", header: "Android phone", description: "Android phone is a smartphone that runs the Android operating system.")
         ]
     }